fieldse/example-repo/exercises.md

 ### Pull

 - [ ] Pull changes from remote
-      note: good opportunity to deal with merge conflicts
+  - Note: This is a likely place where you may encounter merge conflicts

 ### Checkouts